agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 **What happens when you click "New Analysis":**
 1. The extension scrolls through your entire chat
 2. It creates a special prompt for the AI to analyze your conversation
+3. **The prompt uses simple integer IDs** (MESSAGE 1, MESSAGE 2, etc.) - no complex turn-ids
-3. **The prompt gets exported to a downloadable file** (bypasses input length limits!)
+4. **The prompt gets exported to a downloadable file** (bypasses input length limits!)
-4. You attach the downloaded file to your message and press Send
+5. You attach the downloaded file to your message and press Send
-5. The AI responds with a breakdown of your conversation topics
+6. The AI responds with a clean analysis using integer IDs only
+7. **Internal mapping**: Extension maintains integer-to-turn-id mapping for navigation

 ---